Foods high in vitamin B12

 Vitamin B12 is essential to your blood, brain and nervous system, and if you don’t have enough B12 you may feel tired and sick.
 Find out what foods are high in vitamin B12 here.

-Links to trusted information about food additives.
+Links to our information partners' articles about food additives.

 Food safety guide

 How long can you leave food in the fridge?
 What temperature is safe to cook food?
 Answer these questions and more with this infographic about food safety.

 Food labels contain detailed nutritional information about packaged foods which can help you make informed decisions about your daily diet.